 Football governing and sanctioning bodies have adopted rule changes to protect players against concussions and repeated sub-concussive impacts (CTE) as a result of recent concerns.

-National Federation Of High Schools 2012 Rule Changes:
+Below are the National Federation Of High Schools 2012 rule changes:

 - If the helmet comes off during a live play, high school players must sit out for the following play.

-- Here is the latest policy on concussions for all high school sports:
+- Concussions policy for all high school sports: